 - Helping you learn age-appropriate child development skills.

 - Helping you identify and set up learning milestones for your baby.

 - Propagating positive play and interaction techniques between parents and children.

 - Teaching you the basics of child psychology.

 - Pinpointing community services and resources available to you.

 - Helping you get in touch with other parents.

-In addition to this, this course will also focus on themes that will involve parents learning to create an environment that is conducive to a child’s cognitive development and learning.
-The aim of this course is to ensure that parents and caregivers succeed in providing children with safe surroundings that keep them from violence, neglect, maltreatment and abuse.
-These courses also help in developing the problem-solving skills of parents by equipping them with the right knowledge to deal with their children’s aggression and behavioral problems.
-Some other aspects of this course will deal with pressing issues relating to parental stress and techniques.
-They also seek to restore parent’s confidence in themselves so they continue raising children who can make them proud.
+Additionally, this course will also focus on themes that involve how parents learn to create an environment that is conducive to a child’s cognitive development and learning.
+The course aims to ensure that parents and caregivers succeed in providing children with safe surroundings that keep them from violence, neglect, maltreatment, and abuse.
+These courses also help parents develop problem-solving skills by equipping them with the right tools to deal with their children’s aggression and behavioral problems.
+Other aspects of this course will deal with pressing issues relating to parental stress and techniques for overcoming it.
+They also seek to restore the parent’s confidence in themselves so they can continue raising children who make them proud.